 Protecting patient rights

 Along with key health IT partnerships, patients also benefit from laws that protect their privacy and rights.
-These laws relate to protected health information (PHI) and are a special branch of patient rights that are protected under HIPPA law.
-While HIPPA covers patient health information in general, PHI applies to patient health information stored digitally.
-PHI information is governed by the HIPPA Security Rule, which requires safeguards to be used to ensure the integrity, quality, and confidentiality of patients’ health information when stored online.
-These HIPPA security rules also impose fines and regulations for noncompliance.
+These laws relate to protected health information (PHI) and are a special branch of patient rights that are protected under HIPAA law.
+While HIPAA covers patient health information in general, PHI applies to patient health information stored digitally.
+PHI information is governed by the HIPAA Security Rule, which requires safeguards to be used to ensure the integrity, quality, and confidentiality of patients’ health information when stored online.
+These HIPAA security rules also impose fines and regulations for noncompliance.

 Impacts of technology in the health industry